carolhanna01/jarFly-learner/README.md

 [Scripts](https://github.com/carolhanna01/jarFly-learner/tree/operator-selection/scripts): the scripts we used for running the probability matching, adaptive pursuit, UCB, and epsilon-greedy experiments.
 Additionally, the scripts that we used for evaluating the patches.

 The implementation of the approach are in the [source files](https://github.com/carolhanna01/jarFly-learner/tree/operator-selection/src) of JarFly.
+Files changed/added are:

+* A- src/clegoues/genprog4java/Search/MutationOperatorsRL.java
+* M- src/clegoues/genprog4java/Search/GeneticProgramming.java
+* M- src/clegoues/genprog4java/Search/Search.java
+* M- src/clegoues/util/GlobalUtils.java